TradeIdeasPhilip/compress/mac-os/4p/README.md

 The compression results are not currently accurate.
 Some parts of the code only present notes to the output and don't record the cost yet.

-This is the first release where the VS Code debugger works.
+The VS Code debugger works.

+## Running it

-(Make sure you run from the debug menu on the left of the screen, not the debug icon you see in the top right corner when viewing a *.C file.)
+Make sure you run from the debug menu on the left of the screen, not the debug icon you see in the top right corner when viewing a *.C file.

-There is a bug in this code.
-The debugger is all queued up to show you where the code crashes.
+* Use the TERMINAL tab to view the result of the build step.
+* Use the DEBUG CONSOLE tab to view the output of the program and the debugger.
+* The OUTPUT tab is always empty.
+* Ignore the PROBLEMS tab for now.  __TODO__: I need to fix the syntax checker.